mx-moth/ryba/README.rst

 .. code-block:: shell

-    $ pip3 install --user "python-rsync-backup"
+    $ pip3 install --user "ryba"

 Usage
 =====

-``python-rsync-backup`` uses a configuration file to store all the backup source and target directories.
+``ryba`` uses a configuration file to store all the backup source and target directories.
 See `Configuration`_ for instructions on creating a configuration file.

-To back up every configured directory, run the ``python-rsync-backup`` command:
+To back up every configured directory, run the ``ryba`` command:

 .. code-block:: shell

-    $ python-rsync-backup
+    $ ryba

 A few commonly useful options: